Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 We can see how the line now seems to have two parts, one infinite part (a straight line like in the beginning) connected to another part, seemingly limited forming a loop or a circle.

-According to above mentioned set theories every part (with non-zero length) of this line contains exactly as many points as the whole line; both have the cardinality of aleph-one.
-Both of these parts are still infinite in size, they have aleph-one points in them - the original infinity is not diminished at all with this division.
+According to above mentioned set theories every (non-zero) part of this line contains exactly as many points as the whole line; both have the cardinality of aleph-one.
+Both of these parts are still infinite in size, they have aleph-one points in them - the original infinity is not diminished at all with this apparent division.
 For our limit-oriented mind (manas in yogic terms) these two parts seem however to be very different in size; one infinite, the other much smaller and limited.
-From the circle’s point of view it looks like separated from the ‘line-world’, especially if the circle has not yet ‘realized its fullness as a circle’ and is missing the connecting point.
+From the circle’s point of view it looks to be separated from the ‘line-world’, especially if the circle has not yet ‘realized its fullness as a circle’ and is missing the connecting point.

 (This is of course a crude one dimensional analogy and not to be taken literally.)